 Water damage, including leaks, is only covered if the damage was caused by a covered event.
 For instance, if a hailstorm damaged your roof, which resulted in a leak, that damage would be covered.

-Insurance policies will generally not cover water damage to a roof if hail or wind damage is not covered by the existing policy, if a leak develops over time due to gradual wear and tear, or if the roof has not been properly maintained.
+Insurance policies will generally not cover water damage to a roof if hail or wind damage is not covered by the existing policy if a leak develops over time due to gradual wear and tear, or if the roof has not been properly maintained.

 Roof Age